rancher/quickstart/rancher-common/README.md

 - Default: **`"0.12.0"`**
 Version of cert-mananger to install alongside Rancher (format: `0.0.0`)

-Used in the case of older Rancher versions.
-Available versions are found in `files/cert-manager`, where a supported version is indicated by the presence of `crds-${version}.yaml`.
+Available versions are found in `files/cert-manager`, where a supported version is indicated by the presence of `crds-${var.cert_manager_version}.yaml`.

 ###### `rancher_version`
 - Default: **`"v2.4.5"`**